Quickstart Guide

 .get("url");

-// Get file as input stream using url of export/url task
+// Get the file as an input stream using the export/url task URL

 final InputStream inputStream =